fleetwoodmac/ScreenRip/README.md

 # ScreenRip

 ScreenRip is a basic macOS screenshot tool with scrolling automation & keyboard macros.
-This is not a serious project - it was mostly built to get something working for archiving long webpages.
+This is not a serious project - it was mostly built to get something working for archiving long webpages (and built is a strong word if you catch the meaning).
 ## Features

 - **Multiple Screenshots**: Capture sequences of 1-50 screenshots with configurable timing